Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 John Evelyn's Diary.
 4th August 1694.
 I went to visit my cousin, George Evelyn of Nutfield (age 52), where I found a family of ten children, five sons and five daughters-all beautiful women grown, and extremely well-fashioned.
 All painted in one piece, very well, by Mr. Lutterell, in crayon on copper, and seeming to be as finely painted as the best miniature.
 They are the children of two extraordinary beautiful wives.
 The boys were at school.

 John Evelyn's Diary.
 1st February 1695.
-Lord Spencer (age 19) married the Duke of Newcastle's daughter (age 21), and our neighbor, Mr. Hussey, married a daughter of my cousin, George Evelyn, of Nutfield (age 53).
+Lord Spencer (age 19) married the Duke of Newcastle's daughter (age 21), and our neighbour, Mr. Hussey, married a daughter of my cousin, George Evelyn, of Nutfield (age 53).

 Around 5th February 1695 [his son-in-law] Peter Hussey (age 28) and [his daughter] Margaret Evelyn (age 20) were married.